TIME, PLACE, AND PEOPLE

 All our beer, whether stainless or oak, mixed culture or spontaneous, fruit refermented or not, is unfiltered, unpasteurized and 100% naturally conditioned through refermentation in bottles and kegs.
 During refermentation, the beer goes through a series of phases and textures as it slowly develops microbiologically.
 While our beer is typically ready to drink after two to six months, it will continue to slowly evolve over time as it is alive.

-Jester King currently preserves 58 acres of land in the Texas Hill Country.
+Jester King currently preserves land in the Texas Hill Country.
 As Austin grows and green space becomes less common, we will continue to preserve our small piece of the Hill Country.
-In 2016, we began farming and currently grow a variety of fruits and vegetables.
-This year, we planted a three acre vineyard.
+In 2016, we began farming and currently grow a few fruits and vegetables.
+In 2018, we planted a three acre vineyard.
 We also raise goats and will add to the diversity of our livestock over time.